-- · Improved access to the pond

 - · Directional signage

-- Clearly marked parking options
+- · Clearly marked parking options

 - Grand entrance landscape

 - · Perched fishing dock

 - · Cleared paths around lake

 - · Connectivity to Mullet Park

 - Seating and tables

 - "Needs to be connected because a lot of people don't know about it." - "Seems like an underutilized resource.
 Would love to see development and connections to trail system." - "Possibly a more formal access walking path from Chicago Ave / The Chief."